Change starts with raising awareness

 This toolkit has been specially designed to support innovators and entrepreneurs within the justice sector.
 It introduces Human Centered Design, a process which focuses on the needs of the user in developing products or services.
 We believe this methodology improves the sustainability, impact and quality of tools for the justice sector.

-The toolkit is broken into seven major sections.
+The toolkit is broken into six major sections.
 We walk you through an introduction to the design process itself, before diving into the six major phases: Empathise, Define, Ideate, Prototype, Test en Assess.

 For each phase we break down the theory behind the process and offer best practices and exercises to get you started.
 We also highlight some of our own favourite innovations making use of HCD in the sector.